zuozhenggh/learning-library/developer-library/microservices-with-converged-db/2-walkthrough-helidon/walkthrough-helidon.md

    Note, code has also been implemented to accept the password from an OCI vault, however, this is not implemented in the workshop at this time.

    The secret itself was created during the setup using the password that you entered.
+See `utils/main-setup.sh` for more details.

     ```
     <copy>